Balsam-Majadly/image-to-song-lyrics-AI-project/README.md

 ## Technologies Used

 - Flask: Web framework for handling requests and rendering templates.
-- OpenAI API: Powering image captioning and text generation.
+- OpenAI API: generate text lyrics that match the description of the image.
+- hugging face model: leverage the "Salesforce/blip-image-captioning-base" model for highly accurate image captioning.
 - gTTS (Google Text-to-Speech): Transforming generated lyrics into audio.
 - HTML: Styling and structuring the web interface.